Office of Environmental and Energy Coordination

 • How many are interested in doing so in the future?

-• Is there community opposition to the idea of EVSE in the HOA?
+• Is there community opposition to the idea of EVSE in the association?

 This information will help determine if and how many EV charging spaces may be desired.

-If your HOA has not already surveyed residents, we offer a sample survey.
-HOAs may edit or add to this survey so it best meets the need of your community, but our sample survey aims to capture essential points.
+If your community association has not already surveyed residents, we offer a sample survey.
+Associations may edit or add to this survey, so it best meets the need of your community, but our sample survey aims to capture essential points.

-The HOA president, board, or management company should distribute and collect survey results from residents.
+The board of directors or management company should distribute and collect survey results from residents.
 Surveying residents will also help with your Charge Up Fairfax application.
-Keep in mind that the Charge Up Fairfax program is designed to support the installation of Level 2 charging.
+Keep in mind that the Charge Up Fairfax program supports the installation of Level 2 charging.

-Siting of EVSE depends on a number of factors that are specific to each HOA community, including: proximity to the power supply, parking availability and parking space size, lighting, and accessibility.
+Siting of EVSE depends on a number of factors that are specific to each community association, including: proximity to the power supply, parking availability and parking space size, lighting, and accessibility.

 A 2012 report on Siting and Design Guidelines for Electric Vehicle Supply Equipment is available for reference.